zenstackhq/zenstack-docs/blog/no-api/index.md

 As much as we feel ashamed to admit it, most web apps are CRUD apps.
 Simple as it may sound, many CRUD API implementations are bloated.
 I still remember my typical NestJS GraphQL APIs: a schema, a controller, a resolver, a DTO, a database repository, ... so much work for so little fun, and you can sense how much duplication there is.

-A more sensible approach is to let the database schema drive the entire thing since CRUD is all about the database anyway.
+A more sensible approach is to let the database schema drive the entire thing, since CRUD is all about the database anyway.
 Mapping a database schema into a web API is not difficult, but the challenge is how to secure it.
 There are two different strategies to it.

 If you use PostgreSQL and are proficient with using its row-level security feature, you can choose from several tools/services built above RLS, including [Supabase](https://supabase.com), [PostgREST](https://postgrest.org/), and [PostGraphile](https://www.graphile.org/postgraphile/).
 They all provide a way to expose database CRUD as a web API, assuming you've configured the RLS rules to properly secure the access.